 Space.
 Time.
 Energy.
 Art.

-Qualia Dance Collective performs the choreography of Fiona Scruggs and seeks to explore the qualities of space, time, and energy as catalysts for movement and art.
+Qualia Dance Collective seeks to explore the qualities of space, time, and energy as catalysts for movement and art and performs the choreography of Fiona Scruggs.

 Founder / Artist

 Born in Tübingen, Germany, Fiona Scruggs is a dancer, choreographer, researcher, educator, and writer.
 Fiona's choreography has been presented at the 5x5 Dance Festival (CT), The Foundry (MA), Bard College at Simon's Rock (MA), Berkshire Theatre Group (MA), Chesterwood (MA), Berkshire Busk (MA), Choreography on the Edge (NY), the New Rochelle Arts Fest (NY), Salzburg International Ballet Academy Gala (Austria), Hudson Valley Academy of Performing Arts (NY), and Radford University (VA).
-She is currently a Teaching Artist Fellow through the Massachusetts Cultural Council Creative Youth Development program and is an American Ballet Theatre Certified Teacher.
-Fiona is a teaching artist at Berkshire Pulse, the writer and digital content producer at Bard College at Simon’s Rock, and a contributing writer for The Berkshire Edge.
+She is currently a Teaching Artist Fellow through the Massachusetts Cultural Council Creative Youth Development program and is an American Ballet Theatre Certified Teacher for Pre-Primary through Level 5.
+Fiona is a teaching artist at Berkshire Pulse, the Director of Communications & Marketing at Bard College at Simon’s Rock, and a contributing writer for The Berkshire Edge.
 She is the former School Programs Coordinator at Jacob’s Pillow Dance Festival, where she researched, wrote, and curated an archival collection about The School at Jacob’s Pillow’s 90-year history and legacy.
 Fiona received a bachelor's degree in dance education, summa cum laude, from Radford University, where she received several fellowships and grants to conduct research and choreography in France and the U.S. on the life, career, and legacy of Josephine Baker, which she has presented at numerous regional conferences.

 Veronica Bone is a Pittsfield-based choreographer, teacher, and performer.
 After achieving her Bachelor of Fine Arts in Contemporary Dance at Indiana University, Veronica moved to Western Massachusetts to work at Jacob's Pillow.
 She then worked at Berkshire Theatre Group as the Fundraising and Outreach Associate.
 While there, Veronica served as an artistic associate for the Actor Intern Program.
 She taught daily dance classes and choreographed site-specific performances.
 She now teaches at Berkshire Pulse and works on artistic projects with local dance artists.